 Plan of Study

 As a graduate student, you must submit a Plan of Study that lists the specific courses and any other requirements that you expect to complete toward your degree.
-The plan is initally approved by your Graduate Advisory Committee and later approved by the head of the ENE graduate program, the school dean (if requested by the school), and the dean of the Graduate School.
+The plan is initially approved by your Graduate Advisory Committee and later approved by the head of the ENE graduate program, the school dean (if requested by the school), and the dean of the Graduate School.

 - Creating Your Plan of Study